Manual vs. Automated: Which UAT Testing Method Is Best?

 Conclusion

-Whether you decide on manual testing for its human knowledge or robotized testing for its effectiveness, or a combination of both, the extreme objective is to guarantee that the program is vigorous, user-friendly, and prepared for generation.
+Whether you decide on manual testing for its human knowledge or robotized testing for its effectiveness, or a combination of both, the ultimate objective is to guarantee that the program is vigorous, user-friendly, and prepared for the future.

 About Author

-Renuka ThakorAs a Test Analyst at PixelQA, Renuka Thakor commenced her journey in the IT industry in 2021.
+Renuka ThakorAs a Test Analyst at PixelQA, a Software Testing Company, Renuka Thakor commenced her journey in the IT industry in 2021.
 Progressing from a manual tester, she refined her testing techniques and embraced tools for enhanced productivity.

 Her commitment to staying abreast of the evolving testing landscape through continuous learning aligns with her future goal of transitioning into an automation testing position.